minhtin1106/ETL-Pipeline-Project/Scripts/description.md

-This folder store scripts for Extract class, PostgreSQL class, and Transformation_Load class
+This folder stores the config file and scripts of Extract class, PostgreSQL class, and Transformation_Load class